Welcome to Jim Thorpe, Pennsylvania! As our motto says, you don’t have to go far, to be far away.

 So here are a few tips on how to get the most enjoyment from your visit to Jim Thorpe, PA.
 It depends on what you like to do and how much time you have, but hopefully these suggestions will be helpful, no matter the length of your stay.

 We begin with the subject of parking in Jim Thorpe because it can be difficult to locate street parking in town, especially late in the week and on weekends.
-Also, the streets are relatively narrow and winding so actually maneuvering into a parking spot is a challenge.
+The town, originally known as Mauch Chunk, began as a horse-and-buggy kind of town and it retains the charm of that era – so the streets are relatively narrow and maneuvering into a parking spot can be a challenge.

-If you’re coming into town from the North on Rte 209, then you’ll see the train station on your right as you approach the traffic signal.
-Bear right at the signal and proceed a few more yards until you see the parking lot on your right.
-If you’re coming down 903 from Route 80, proceed into the east side of town (several great places to eat and stay on this side of town!) and over the Lehigh River Bridge and go left on 209 to the parking lot.
+If you’re coming into town from the North on Rte 209, then you’ll see the train station on your right as you approach the lone traffic signal in town.
+Bear right and proceed a few more yards until you see the parking lot on your right.
+If you’re coming to Jim Thorpe from the north, down Route 903 (several great places to eat and stay on this side of town!), proceed over the Lehigh River Bridge (a new bridge is being built that is slated for completion in 2017) and go left, you will see the entrance to the municipal lot on your left.

 With your car parked, now you can relax and enjoy Jim Thorpe.